 Where industry professionals connect with experts, peers, resources and information to enhance quality services for individuals with disabilities.

-It is as much of a tradition as a roller coaster is to an amusement park!
-Every year, the INARF Awards Luncheon provides our members the opportunity to publicly recognize their staff, individuals served, and community partners who embrace individuals with intellectual and/or developmental disabilities.
-Additionally, individuals who have self-identified themselves as qualified Costa N. Miller Scholarship Award recipients have the opportunity to be recognized and rewarded for their commitment to professional development and higher education that benefits the individuals they serve and the human service industry.
+This year's Conference theme was ‘Together Toward Tomorrow’ and was designed to include recognition of the many partners that make the journey toward tomorrow possible.
+The INARF Annual Awards Recognition Program is the annual opportunity for INARF Members to publicly recognize their staff, individuals supported, and community partners who embrace individuals with intellectual and/or developmental disabilities.
+Additionally, individuals whose primary responsibilities include direct contact with persons served have the opportunity to nominate themselves or be nominated by others for the Costa N. Miller Scholarship Award and have the opportunity to be recognized and rewarded for their commitment to professional development and higher education that benefits the individuals they support and the human service industry.

 Justin Dart Personal Achievement Award The Justin Dart Personal Achievement Award is presented to an individual who has participated in services through an INARF member organization and who has maximized their skills and abilities to achieve their chosen goals.
 Achievements may include volunteerism, advocacy on behalf of disability issues, and/or upward mobility and dedication to reaching their personal goals.
 Candidates for this award must: